manavmody/blog-website/README.md

 It also uses MongoDB to store data as seen in hyper terminal.

-There are "/about" "/contact" pages as well
+There are "/about" "/contact" pages as well on the site.

 # images